 The stack is vented through the roof of your home to maintain proper pressure to keep wastewater flowing out through the main drain line in your home.
 This drainpipe is usually under your basement floor, in a crawlspace, or under a foundation slab.

 Your main drainpipe runs out of your home and through an underground sewer line.
 It connects with the city’s main sewer line under the street.
 From there, it flows through larger and larger pipes toward a wastewater treatment plant.
 The treatment plant removes solid waste and contaminants, so the water safe to release back into the environment.

 Conserving Water and Watch What You Flush

 The number of people using water simultaneously can affect municipal water pressure.
 Watering during a drought can strain a municipal water system, forcing some cities to impose restrictions to maintain the water supply.

 Sewer systems are impacted by what you flush and what you allow to flow down your drains.
 Treatment plants encounter all kinds of solid waste that never should have been flushed.
-When you pour bacon grease and cooking oil down the drain, you not only risk clogging your own pipes, but you contribute to a greasy, growing blob that flows toward the treatment plant.
+When you pour bacon grease and cooking oil down the drain, you not only risk clogging your own pipes and even a reason to replace your sewer lines, but you contribute to a greasy, growing blob that flows toward the treatment plant.

 Grease can be such a problem that commercial businesses and industries have special “traps” to catch it.
 Furthermore, commercial plumbers provide grease trap cleaning services.
 This keeps waste grease from flowing into the municipal system.

-If you have questions about your homes plumbing, contact Fletcher’s Plumbing and Contacting, Inc.
+If you have questions about your homes plumbing, contact Fletcher’s Plumbing and Contracting, Inc.